South Core Secondary Municipal Plan

 Will a part of the secondary municipal plan address the preservation and reconstruction of the rail ROW from Una Junction to York Street Station?
 Personally, I believe it is important for the city's future but doesn't seem to be given the attention it merits, considering its low drawbacks and significant upsides, so I'd like to see it at least addressed, if not explicitly planned for.
 If it isn't currently, will there be opportunities for Frederictonians to suggests aspects of the plan, so I can suggest the above properly?
 Thank you!

-Ian Murdoch asked 10 months ago
+Ian Murdoch asked over 1 year ago

 Thank you for your question!
 Active Transportation connections, like the Cross Town Trail, are an important consideration in the South Core Plan.
 As you may know, the section of the trail from Smythe Street to York Street has a proposed plan that will be developed in the near future and can be reviewed on the Engage Fredericton site.
 The portion of the trail between York and Regent on the old rail right-of-way is partially on private property and has been considered in recent planning applications to ensure trail development along with the development of the site (attached).
 Easements as well as the deposit of base material are being prepared for that area to further establish the connections prior to full build-out.
 City staff will continue to work to improve trail connectivity but welcome your thoughts on the matter.
 Our next public open house is going to be scheduled in the fall, however you can always southcore@planpart.ca to set up a time to discuss ideas one on one.

-Page last updated: 27 Mar 2025, 07:09 AM
+Page last updated: 16 Jul 2025, 07:19 AM